tech-drew/home-lab-mini-rack/README.md

 U5: Dell Wyse 5070 Thin Client #2
 U6: Dell Wyse 5070 Thin Client #3
 U7: Dell Wyse 5070 Thin Client #4
-U8 (Bottom): PDU
+U8 (Bottom): PDUs
 ```

 **Notes on Layout:**

 - Networking equipment is at the top for easy monitoring and cable management.
-- Compute nodes occupy the middle 4U for stability and airflow.
+- Compute nodes occupy rack space towards the middle of the rack for stability and airflow.
-- PDU at the bottom keeps the center of gravity low and allows clean upward routing of power cables.
+- PDUs at the bottom keeps the center of gravity low and allows clean upward routing of power cables.
-- UPS is external due to mini-rack depth constraints.
+- UPS is external due to mini-rack space constraints.

 ---